Community Support for the Prison Education Program

 The Department of Correction (DOC) educational staff orients BU instructors at the beginning of their service, and provides ongoing support and guidance throughout the duration of their courses.

-The dedication and discipline that the DOC educational staff bring to their work is impressive.
+The dedication and discipline that the DOC educational staff brings to their work is impressive.
 They work continuously with the same students for as long as it takes to make progress, and offer support all the way through to graduation.
+The Education Departments at both MCI Framingham and MCI Norfolk have a strong relationship with Boston University’s Prison Education Program.
+The Principals at both institutions are both important components of the success of the Boston University Program, and BU faculty work hand-in-hand with DOC education faculty.

 Interacting with the Department of Correction